kianaross/CSC212Finalproject/README.md

 where the # is the order of the fractal you would like to generate.
 This will create a .txt file called koch.txt.
 To create the image, we will have to use the l-systemplotter.py.
-Enter “python3 l-systemplotter.py koch.txt koch.pdf” and the drawing will be stored in the koch.pdf file.
+Enter “python3 l-systemplotter.py koch.txt koch.pdf 60” (60 is the angle degree)
+and the drawing will be stored in the koch.pdf file.

-Hilbert Curve (same as snowflake, but hilbert instead of koch) (image/txt file is for order 4)
+Hilbert Curve (same as snowflake, but hilbert instead of koch and degree 90 instead of 60) (image/txt file is for order 4)

 Our code for the Hilbert Curve is composed of 4 files.